axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/nft-deposit.md

 ## Overview

 This guide describes how to use Ronin Bridge to send an NFT (non-fungible token) from an Ethereum wallet to your Ronin Wallet.
-For information on supported Ethereum wallets and NFT collections, see [Ronin Bridge](../overview.md).
+For information on supported NFT collections, see [Supported assets](../overview.md#supported-assets).

 ## Prerequisites